Corn Kings and One-Horse Thieves

 Black lung costs

 And more expensive.
 Under a provision of the 1969 act, coal mines are required to meet stringent dust standards to reduce the future incidence among miners of debilitating pneumoconiosis, or black lung.
 But federal inspectors seldom cite dust violations, and there's little incentive for mine owners to control dust levels.
-Black lung disability benefits were awarded to more than 480,000 miners or their survivors since 1970 at a cost, as of last October 1, of $8.3 billion.
+Black lung disability benefits were awarded to more than 480,000 miners or their survivors since 1970 at a cost (as of last October 1) of $8.3 billion.
 These benefits are financed by a flat per-ton levy paid by coal companies (and deductible from their federal tax liabilities) whether they run clean mines or dirty ones.

-Coal companies and others have also complained about the apparant duplication of effort.
+Coal companies and others have also complained about the apparent duplication of effort.
 UMW officials explain that the state law is less forgiving in some key respects, so that abiding by the federal law alone would leave miners less safe than they are at present.
-Besides, they argue, twin inspection agencies are only a protection against error or malfeasance.
+Besides, they argue, twin inspection agencies are a protection against error or malfeasance.

-Even after a century of progressively stringent state rulemaking, the UMW still regards safety as an item of unfinished business.
+Even after a century of progressively stringent state rule-making, the UMW still regards safety as an item of unfinished business.
 In 1975, for example, the union lobbied hard for changes in the Coal Mining Act.
 District 12 president Kenneth Dawes spoke in Springfield on behalf of the reforms, noting that 321 Illinois miners had died since the passage of the 1953 act.
-"Those 321 men who have been dying in one's and two's are just as dead as the victims of Centralia and West Frankfort," he told legislators.
+"Those 321 men who have been dying in ones and twos are just as dead as the victims of Centralia and West Frankfort," he told legislators.
 The union wanted the act expanded to protect surface miners since surface mining has become as dangerous as deep mining.
 Of the six miners killed in 1978, for instance, three worked in surface mines.
 The union also wanted the State Mine Board membership expanded and the board given subpoena power.

 The causes are unclear.
 Some state safety inspectors note that the influx of young miners into the pits (there are 70 percent more miners working in Illinois in 1979 than in 1970) has led to accidents caused by inexperience.
 Some coal company executives have blamed carelessness by miners.
-Union officials, while admitting that inexperience is a factor [text missing] jobs.
-(A key provision of the 1978 national UMW contract requires minimum company training for new miners.)
-The union also claims that the apparent rise in accident rates since 1975 is not due to any failures by the miners but to failures of state safety officials in the past to make accurate accident reports.
+Union officials, while admitting that inexperience is a factor (a key provision of the 1978 national UMW contract requires minimum company training for new miners) the union also claims that the apparent rise in accident rates since 1975 is due to failures of state safety officials in the past to make accurate accident reports.
 Discrepancies between the number of official accidents reported and the number of injury claims filed with District 12 during the Walker administration led the UMW to complain about accident reporting, with the result, the union says, that since 1975, official reports more accurately reflect mining's real toll.

-Safety is only one of the issues that historically have made relations between labor and management in the coal industry among the worst in the U.S. Generations of mistrust have led miners to rely on unauthorized or "wildcat" strikes rather than formal grievance procedures as a means of settling local disputes over safety, contract provisions or money.
-Indeed, in the 1970's, "wildcat" and "UMW" came to be synonymous in some coal states, with the result that strikes became not just a means of settling issues but an issue themselves.
+Safety is only one of the issues that historically have made relations between labor and management in the coal industry among the worst in the U.S. Generations of mistrust have led miners to rely on unauthorized or "wildcat" strikes rather than formal grievance procedures as a means of settling local disputes over safety, contract provisions, or money.
+Indeed, in the 1970s, "wildcat" and "UMW" came to be synonymous in some coal states, with the result that strikes became not just a means of settling issues but an issue themselves.

 Last August, for example, 480 miners at the Freeman United Crown II mine at Virden walked out for four days in a dispute over the time allowed to transport sick or injured miners.
 The company told the press that it had not been told of the complaint before the walkout.
 The Freeman United walkout was preceded by a walkout over job bidding by 550 miners at Freeman United's Orient No. 6 mine in Jefferson County in April; that same month, wildcatters closed down five of Peabody Coal's Illinois mines for a time, idling some 2,600 miners in protest over implementation by Peabody of new absenteeism policies the miners claimed were in violation of the current contract.

-The Bituminous Coal Operators Association (BCOA), the national industry bargaining group, has claimed that the incidence of wildcat strikes increased threefold between 1970 and 1977, so that in 1977 mines were closed down an average of one working day out of every 10.
+The Bituminous Coal Operators Association (BCOA), the national industry bargaining group, has claimed that the incidence of wildcat strikes increased threefold between 1970 and 1977, so that in 1977 mines were closed down an average of one working day out of every ten.
 When the BCOA's negotiating team sat down at the table with the UMW at the start of the 1977 contract negotiations, it insisted that the new pact give companies the power to fire wildcat organizers and fine miners who refused to cross wildcat pickets.

 The new reasonableness being shown in Illinois may be nothing more than prudence; historically, work disruptions diminish in slack times when both workers and owners share what one industry official described as "a joint preoccupation with survival."